 Federal regulations and Rocky Mountain College policy require students to maintain satisfactory academic progress (SAP) toward a degree.
-All federal, state, and institutional scholarship, grant, loan, and work study programs are covered by this policy.
-All financial aid applicants must meet SAP policy standards regardless of whether he or she has received financial aid previously.
+All federal and institutional scholarship, grant, loan, and work study programs are covered by this policy.
+Students currently enrolled and re-admits are subject to SAP measurement.
+New students, including transfer students, while subject to SAP, are not measured for satisfactory progress until grades have been posted for the first term of attendance at RMC.
 The following standards represent the minimum performance requirements to receive financial assistance and do not necessarily coincide with academic program requirements.

 There are three dimensions to the satisfactory academic progress standards: maintaining the minimum required cumulative grade point average (GPA), successfully completing a degree at the required pace, and completing within an established time frame.

 Minimum Cumulative GPA

 Students must maintain a cumulative GPA of at least 2.00.
 Students must meet this qualitative standard in addition to the quantitative standards below.

 Students must complete at least 67 percent of all credits attempted.
 Pace is measured by dividing the cumulative number of earned credit hours by the cumulative number of credit hours the student has attempted at the end of each academic period.
 Attempted credits are determined based on a student's credit load at the end of the drop/add period for each term.